 - Water: During the growing season, water frequently, letting the soil dry out between waterings.
 Do not let them experience drought-like conditions.
 Plants will benefit from being misted regularly to improve humidity.

 - Soil: A rich, peat-based potting soil with excellent drainage is beneficial.
 Poor drainage can rot their roots, so make sure the lisianthus is never left in standing water.

 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

-Repot in the early spring, when new growth emerges.
+Repot lisianthus in the early spring, when new growth emerges.
 Most people, however, do not keep lisianthus from one season to the next.

-Lisianthus are not particularly difficult to nurse through a single growing season, but significantly more difficult to keep alive over the long term.
-To make the plants more attractive to indoor gardeners, most lisianthus are treated with growth retardants during nursery production.
+Lisianthus is not particularly difficult to nurse through a single growing season but significantly more difficult to keep alive over the long term.
+To make the plants more attractive to indoor gardeners, most lisianthus is treated with growth retardants during nursery production.
 They are also pruned for maximum buds so the flower will be more impressive.
-When shopping for lisianthus, look for a plant with a multitude of unopened buds so you’ll have more flowers.
+When shopping for lisianthus, look for a plant with a multitude of unopened buds, so they’ll have more flowers.
 Remove dead and dying flowers to increase the length and intensity of the bloom.